|

 Unfortunately there is no information about who were Zhu Quan's qin teachers and what he actually learned from them.

-Unlike the only longer piece, Guangling San (see Folio I),10 Qiu Hong obviously was actively played during the Ming and Qing dynasties: the changes in the 32 versions to 1910 which survive prove that.
+Unlike the only potentially longer piece, Guangling San (see Folio I),21 Qiu Hong obviously was actively played during the Ming and Qing dynasties: the changes in the 33 surviving versions to 1910 prove that.
 By the end of the Ming dynasty it had already changed quite a lot.

-Wu Wenguang has made two partial recordings of the Shen Qi Mi Pu version (about nine minutes each).
-Yu Shaoze has recorded 16 of the 36 sections from Tianwenge Qinpu.11
+There is a complete recording of the 1910 interpretation by Yang Baoyuan.
+In addition, Wu Wenguang made two partial recordings of the Shen Qi Mi Pu version (about nine minutes each).
+Yu Shaoze recorded 16 of the 36 sections from Tianwenge Qinpu.22

 The Emaciated Immortal says,